F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - You should be familiar with the F5 BIG-IP and F5 terminology.
 The settings and features Declarative Onboarding uses are well-documented in the product documentation.
 For general information and documentation on the BIG-IP system, see the `F5 Knowledge Center <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM&version=13.1.0>`_.

+.. _notestips:

 Notes and tips
 ~~~~~~~~~~~~~~

+- Beginning with DO 1.8.0, the DO RPM, Postman collection, and checksum files will no longer be located in the **/dist** directory in the Declarative Onboarding repository on GitHub.
+These files can be found on the |release|, as **Assets**.

 - Declarative Onboarding gathers non-identifiable usage data for the purposes of improving the product as outlined in the end user license agreement for BIG-IP.
 To opt out of data collection, disable BIG-IP system's phone home feature as described in |phone|